monorkin/croatia/README.md

 # Issuer protection code (ZKI) is generated automatically
 invoice.issuer_protection_code # => "abcd1234efgh5678ijkl9012mnop3456"

-# Fiscalize an invoice using the sertificate from the config
+# Fiscalize an invoice using the certificate from the config
 invoice.fiscalize!
 # Fiscalize an invoice using a custom certificate and password
 invoice.fiscalize!(certificate: "path/to/your/certificate.p12", password: "your_password")